 Many homeowners who purchased homes in the booming housing market between 2002 and 2005 did so with an Adjustable Rate Mortgage.
 Since then, their mortgage rates have reset multiple times, in some cases every six months.
-A homeowner who purchased a property in Salem in 2004 with a very low interest rate and a monthly mortgage payment under \$1,500, may now have a mortgage interest rate between 9 percent and 11 percent with a monthly payment of over \$4,000.
+A homeowner who purchased a property in Salem in 2004 with a monthly mortgage payment under \$1,500, may now have a monthly payment of over \$4,000.
 Worse yet, lenders required little down payment, so many homeowners financed over 90 percent of the purchase price of the home.
-Now these owners are unable to refinance their homes to a lower rate, nor are they able to sell their homes at a price that will cover their remaining mortgages due to declines in property values.
+Now these owners are unable to refinance their homes to a lower rate, nor are they able to sell their homes at a price that will cover their remaining mortgages due to declines in property values - putting their mortgage "underwater".
 All of these factors - increased mortgage rates, high loan to value ratios, and decreased property values - have resulted in a dramatic increase in foreclosures, not only in Salem, but across the country.